o7-machinehum/Worlds/README.md

 ### Action Ledgers
 A players action ledger contains all the cryptographically signed actions that he wishes to commit in a world, the list in held in chronological order.
 When a player wants to commit an action, the player must sign the action and sent it to the world, if the action is legal, it is entered into the worlds action ledger for that player.
 Once the player moved to another world, the action ledger is hashed and sent to the other world.

-### Action Ledger traceback
-Does there need to be a way for each world to trace back a players actions until the inception of time?

 ### Trust
 The system only works if the neighboring worlds have trust in each other.
 It's possible for neighboring worlds to have disagreements with each other.
-For instance, one world might introduce an item that other worlds consider to be too powerful, in this case the world can just neglect it's existence, any action presented into the action ledger would be considered an illegal action and not entered into the action ledger.
+For instance, a neighboring world might introduce an item that other worlds consider to be too powerful, in this case the world can just neglect it's existence, any action presented into the action ledger would be considered an illegal action and not entered into the action ledger of the world for that player.

 Worlds that have rules that are considered to be completely egregious can be neglected.
 As an example lets say world one borders world two, world two borders world three, but world one does not border world three.
-It's entirely possible that world one might
+It's entirely possible that world one might not agree with the rules of world three.
+There are two ways of dealing with a dispute like this, either a world disconnect or Action Ledger Traceback.

+####Action Ledger traceback
+When a player enters a world, the world has the option to traceback the Action ledger of a player to either the last entry in that world, or the players genesis.
+A world may wish to trust the consensus of the adjacent world, but this is a security question to be answered by the world itself.
+If the world conducts an action ledger traceback, and the traceback contains actions in a world that are not considered canon by the world doing the audit, the rewards and actions committed in the offending world are neglected in the world doing the audit.

+### World Disconnects
+It's possible a world may issue a disconnect of an adjacent world, this means that players can no longer travel back and fourth through these worlds.
+If the player resided in the disconnected world this could leave the player stranded in the offending world.
+It would be logical for the world that issued the disconnect to accept the player back into the world in an earlier state before the player moved into the offending world.

+## Player Genesis
+Worlds should accept new players and form their genesis, which is zeroing out everything.

 ## Outstanding Issues
-- Supernode outage
+- World outage, if a world experiences an outage, this could leave players stranded.
+Especially in the case where worlds require an action ledger traceback.